Shōsōin: Preservation of the artifacts

 Since the Shōsō-in was to be a repository for (valuable) objects, it was constructed to create a natural climate regulation system.
 This natural climate regulation system was created by elevating the floor to a height of 2.7 m.
 This made circulation of air underneath the building possible and protected the structure against humidity at the same time.
 In addition to this, during the first few decades after its construction, the triangular beams of the Japanese cypress might have functioned as a natural regulator of humidity and temperature.

-The artefacts themselves were stored away in chests made from Cedar wood that's known for its durability.
+The artefacts themselves were stored away in chests made from cedar wood, which is known for its durability.
 These chests were 90–110 cm long, 60–70 cm wide and 40–50 cm high.
 Not only the building itself but also these chests were elevated from the ground.
 All these adjustments made it possible to preserve the treasures in perfect state.